AI Sales Intelligence Platform for Banks: How to Choose One That Reaches Production

 Dimension 4 — Agentic execution and workflow (3 questions) 13.
 Does the platform have AI agents that pick up the ranked next-best action and execute it — drafting outreach, preparing briefings, queuing follow-ups, running enrichment — with the RM approving, editing, and sending?
 14. Does the RM stay in their existing workflow (CRM, inbox, calendar) for approval, or are they pushed into a separate UI?
 15. How are agent actions reconciled with the CRM as system of record, and how are they made idempotent under high-volume conditions?

 Dimension 5 — Deployment and compliance (4 questions) 16.
-Does the platform support VPC, on-premises, or air-gapped deployment?
+Does the platform support private deployment environment, institution-managed environment, or air-gapped deployment?
 17. What is the full audit logging coverage — signals, model calls, ranked actions, agent actions, and human approvals?
 18. What is the data residency posture by region (US, EU, UK, Canada, APAC)?
-19. What compliance attestations are in place (SOC 2 Type II, ISO 27001, region-specific)?
+19. What security, privacy, and compliance documentation can the vendor provide for internal review, and which claims are formally verified?

 Dimension 6 — Adoption and change management (3 questions) 20.
 What is the typical adoption curve over 90 / 180 / 365 days, by RM cohort?
 21. What change-management resources does the vendor provide?
 22. What is the typical time-to-first-ranked-action for a scoped first deployment?